ERP implementation in any organization has become essential in the current market space. It is needed to stay in the competition.

 - Design flowcharts to show the business process between different departments.

-- Build networking facilities, data gathering, and display screens hardware.
+- Build networking facilities, data collection, and display screens hardware.

-- Install the required software and customizations need for them.
+- Install the required software and do the customizations needed.

 Process and data migration